saezlab/pypath/README.rst

     The sections below are outdated, will be updated soon

-In the beginning the primary aim of **pypath** was to build networks from multiple sources using an igraph object as the fundament of the integrated data structure.
+In the beginning the primary aim of **pypath** was to build networks from multiple sources using an igraph object as the fundamental of the integrated data structure.
 From version 0.7 and 0.8 this design principle started to change.
 Today **pypath** builds a number of different databases each having **pandas.DataFrame** as a final format.
 Each of these integrates a specific